 This election unit includes three different bingo pages.
 Print these out and play bingo on election night as you track the results (with your electoral college map).

 This Election Unit is perfect for kids from 3-6th grade, but can also be used for older and young kids.
-There is a page of resources and links at the end in case you’d like to continue the learning with your kids.
+There is a page of resources and links at the end in case you’d like to continue learning with your kids.

-More Resources for Learning about our Government
+More Resources for Learning About Our Government